sShaAanGg/Linux-OS-projects/project1/readme.md

 會得到以下輸出 (執行緒間輸出的順序不固定)
 ```
 thread: t1
-The value of thread_i in t1: 1 (address: 0x7ffff77ef6fc)
+The value of thread_i in t1: 1 (address: 0x7f9cecc516fc, pa: cac056fc)
-The address of char *str in t1       [stack]: 0x7ffff77eef38
+The address of char *str in t1       [stack]: 0x7f9cecc50f30, pa: c43d7f30
-The address of char *local_str in t1 [stack]: 0x7ffff77eef00
+The value of char *heap_str in t1    [heap|shared_memory]: 0x7f9ce80008c0, pa: cb79b8c0
-The value of char *heap_str in t1    [heap|shared_memory]: 0x7ffff00008c0
+The address of global variable char *global_str: 0x602098, pa: 4528a098
-The address of global variable char *global_str: 0x602098
+The address of uninitialized variable char *BSS_str: 0x6020a8, pa: 4528a0a8

 thread: t2
-The value of thread_i in t2: 2 (address: 0x7ffff6fee6fc)
+The value of thread_i in t2: 2 (address: 0x7f9ce7fff6fc, pa: c4ef76fc)
-The address of char *str in t2       [stack]: 0x7ffff6fedf38
+The address of char *str in t2       [stack]: 0x7f9ce7ffef30, pa: cac00f30
-The address of char *local_str in t2 [stack]: 0x7ffff6fedf00
+The value of char *heap_str in t2    [heap|shared_memory]: 0x7f9ce00008c0, pa: 1be168c0
-The value of char *heap_str in t2    [heap|shared_memory]: 0x7fffe80008c0
+The address of global variable char *global_str: 0x602098, pa: 4528a098
-The address of global variable char *global_str: 0x602098
+The address of uninitialized variable char *BSS_str: 0x6020a8, pa: 4528a0a8

 thread: main
-The value of thread_i in main: 0 (address: 0x7ffff7fd96fc)
+The value of thread_i in main: 0 (va: 0x7f9ced4406fc, pa: c7446fc)
-The address of char *str in main    [stack]: 0x7fffffffd848
+The address of char *str in main    [stack]: 0x7ffcdf723520, pa: c7cfc520
-The value of char *heap_str in main [heap]: 0x603270
+The value of char *heap_str in main [heap]: 0xe35270, pa: caa36270
-The address of global variable char *global_str: 0x602098
+The address of global variable char *global_str: 0x602098, pa: 4528a098
-The address of uninitialized variable char *BSS_str: 0x6020a8
+The address of uninitialized variable char *BSS_str: 0x6020a8, pa: 4528a0a8

 system call return 0
 ```